Wednesday, March 26, 2025

 How to treat dry skin

-Moisturising daily is vital.
-In fact, if you regularly visit our website, you’re probably doing this already.
-But with dry skin, it’s important to maintain your skin’s moisture levels throughout the day.
+Moisturising daily is vital, it’s important to maintain your skin’s moisture levels throughout the day.
 This means moisturising your skin in the evening, as well as the morning, as sebum levels in the skin tend to be lower in the evening.

 When it comes to ingredients, your best bet is to stick to products that contain occlusives.
 In fact, you’re probably accustomed to some of these ingredients already!
 Ingredients such as shea butter, cocoa butter and grapeseed oil are just a few of a wide variety of dry skin saviors that form a protective layer over your skin to seal in water – leaving your skin feeling silky smooth.